ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/array-join.md

 # ARRAY JOIN Clause {#select-array-join-clause}

+It is a common operation for tables that contain an array column to produce a new table that has a column with each individual array element of that initial column, while values of other columns are duplicated.
+This is the basic case of what `ARRAY JOIN` clause does.

-Allows executing `JOIN` with an array or nested data structure.
-The intent is similar to the [arrayJoin](../../functions/array-join.md#functions_arrayjoin) function, but its functionality is broader.
+Its name comes from the fact that it can be looked at as executing `JOIN` with an array or nested data structure.
+The intent is similar to the [arrayJoin](../../functions/array-join.md#functions_arrayjoin) function, but the clause functionality is broader.

+Syntax:

 ``` sql
 SELECT <expr_list>